robnagler/robnagler.github.io/_drafts/2022-01-21-Autobiography-of-Malcolm-X.md

 > lived parasitically off the poorest ones, who were the masses.
 No Negroes
 > were hired then by Lansing's big Oldsmobile plant, or the Reo plant.

-> [k275] I learned early that crying out in protest could accomplish
-> things.
->
-> FIXME
-> > [k277] I remember well how my mother asked me why I couldn't be a nice
-> boy like Wilfred; but I would think to myself that Wilfred, for being so
-> nice and quiet, often stayed hungry.
-So early in life, I had learned that
-> if you want something, you had better make some noise.
->
-> FIXME
-> > [k277] wanted.
-I remember well how my mother asked me why I couldn't be
-> a nice boy like Wilfred; but I would think to myself that Wilfred, for
-> being so nice and quiet, often stayed hungry.
-So early in life, I had
-> learned that if you want something, you had better make some noise.
-Not
-> only did we have our big garden, but we raised chickens.
->
-> FIXME
-> > [k277] I remember well how my mother asked me why I couldn't be a nice
+> [k277] I remember well how my mother asked me why I couldn't be a nice
 > boy like Wilfred; but I would think to myself that Wilfred, for being so
 > nice and quiet, often stayed hungry.
 So early in life, I had learned that
 > if you want something, you had better make some noise.
 Not only did we